Strategy Breakdown13 min readLast reviewed

 The single biggest unlock on dropshipping accounts that come to us plateaued.
 Five asset groups did worse than two - more is not better.

 Feed-only PMax is right for the Wasters / Sleepers asset group on most dropshipping accounts.
 The spend per product is low.
-The marginal lift from creative is not worth the production investment.
+The marginal lift from creative is not worth the production cost.

 Feed-only PMax is wrong for the Champions asset group on accounts above $20K/month spend.
 The spend is meaningful.
 Real lifestyle photography, video, and testimonials lift the Champion bid materially.
 Production is worth it.